equinor/appsec-threatmodeling-101-workshop/slides/content/tm-introduction.md

 ## What is threat modeling?

+From the Threat Modeling Manifesto:<!-- .element: style="font-size:0.8em"-->
 > Threat modeling is analyzing representations of a system to highlight concerns about security and privacy characteristics.

-Ideally, we want to identify weaknesses as early as possible.
+Ideally, we want to identify weaknesses as early as possible.<!-- .element: class="fragment" data-fragment-index="1" -->

-❗️Threat modeling "**must**" be a cyclic/continuous effort, not a one off activity.
+❗️Threat modeling "must" be a cyclic/continuous effort,</br> not a one off activity.<!-- .element: class="fragment" data-fragment-index="2" -->

 ---

 ## Why Threat modeling?

-- Develop more secure systems<!-- .element: class="fragment" data-fragment-index="1" -->
+- Develop more secure systems (what we develop)<!-- .element: class="fragment" data-fragment-index="1" -->
+- Develop more securely (how we develop)<!-- .element: class="fragment" data-fragment-index="2" -->
+- Operate more securely (how we operate)<!-- .element: class="fragment" data-fragment-index="3" -->
-- Recognize what can go wrong in a system<!-- .element: class="fragment" data-fragment-index="2" -->
+- Recognize what can go wrong in a system<!-- .element: class="fragment" data-fragment-index="4" -->
-- Pinpoint design and implementation issues<!-- .element: class="fragment" data-fragment-index="3" -->
+- Pinpoint design and implementation issues<!-- .element: class="fragment" data-fragment-index="5" -->
-- Enabled informed decisions on threats and mitigations.<!-- .element: class="fragment" data-fragment-index="4" -->
+- Enabled informed decisions on threats and mitigations.<!-- .element: class="fragment" data-fragment-index="6" -->
-- Develop more securely<!-- .element: class="fragment" data-fragment-index="5" -->
-- Educate developers / teams, share knowledge<!-- .element: class="fragment" data-fragment-index="6" -->
+- Educate developers and teams, share knowledge<!-- .element: class="fragment" data-fragment-index="7" -->
-- Have a systematic and consistent approach to security<!-- .element: class="fragment" data-fragment-index="7" -->
+- Have a systematic and consistent approach to security<!-- .element: class="fragment" data-fragment-index="8" -->

-❗️Threat modeling will guide our designs </br>and help us make decisions with our eyes open.<!-- .element: class="fragment" data-fragment-index="8" -->
+❗️Threat modeling will guide our designs </br>and help us make decisions with our eyes open.<!-- .element: class="fragment" data-fragment-index="9" -->

 <hr>